benjaminrobinson/jonrobinson2.github.io/about.md

 permalink: /about/
 ---

 My name is Jonathan Robinson.
 This is my blog.
+I'm an analyst at a progressive technology and data firm in Washington, DC.
+I like graphs, R, political science, and clean code.
-Hope to write some things here at some point.
+Hope to write some things here at some point that you might read.

-### More Information

-### Contact me
+### Contact me at

 jonathanmrobinson2 at gmail.com